By Ashley Manley on | No Comments

 According to the internet, magic and whimsy happens at golden hour.
 A home is not complete without huge windows that frame the gorgeous morning sun, and new babies are snuggled in hospital rooms with an angelic-like glow and white blowing curtains.

 In the harsh rays of noon sun, kids laugh and play and learn about bugs and boo-boos.
 In tiny beds after the sun goes down, over story books and prayers, lasting memories of routines and snuggles happen.
 And in-between those moments, we are in rooms with artificial overhead lighting with strange shades of yellow that cause all kinds of irritating shadows.

-When Mandi asked me to document her twin boys meeting her new baby when he was born, I was ecstatic…and hopeful it would happen during the day for that mentioned earlier angelic-like glow.
-But alas, little Luke made his appearance late in the afternoon with the two doting brothers arriving at the hospital at 8:30 PM, no sign of natural light in sight.
+When my friend, Mandi asked me to document her twin boys meeting her new baby when he was born, I was ecstatic…and hopeful it would happen during the day for that mentioned earlier angelic-like glow.
+But alas, little Luke made his appearance late in the afternoon with the two doting brothers arriving at the hospital at 8:30 PM, with no sign of natural light in sight.

 Does this tip make you cry?
 I have some photographer friends that hate this idea, but I’m not one to fear the ISO.
-For this session, my ISO stayed between 2500 and 6400 Since the twins were super active and moving around a lot, I kept my SS at 1/250 or faster, with my aperture at 2.8.
+For this session, my ISO stayed between 2500 and 6400.
+Since the twins were super active and moving around a lot, I kept my SS at 1/250 or faster, with my aperture at 2.8.

 I hate dealing with white balance, but in these kind of scenes especially, it’s important to get it right.
-If adjusting in post-processing is alright with you, you can shoot in auto WB (my camera actually does pretty good in Auto).
+If correcting white balance in post-processing is alright with you, you can shoot in auto WB (my camera actually does pretty good in Auto).

-I was SO excited to have the Baby Bella presets for Lightroom for this particular collection and LOVED Pat-a-Cake + Contrast for all of the color edits and Hushabye for all the B&W (note: using these were almost all one-click.
-I adjusted exposure as needed, shadows on a few, and added grain to the complete collection) They enhanced the images just enough for my liking but also worked really well with the hospital lighting.
+I was SO excited to have the Bella Baby presets for Lightroom for this particular photo session and LOVED the Pat-a-Cake Preset + Contrast for all of the color edits and the Hushabye Preset for all the B&W (note: using these were almost all one-click.
+I adjusted exposure as needed, shadows on a few, and added grain to the complete the photos).
+They enhanced the images just enough for my liking and also worked really well with the difficult hospital lighting.

 I hope these tips help set you at ease and keep you shooting, even when the light isn’t ideal!